LocuraDU/DU-Locura-Screens-And-Signs/README.md

 > Too many screen in an area will hurt game performance.
 The game will also start throttling back screen quality upon reaching a certain number of screens.
 Using Animations in screens will make this much worse.
 Only use a few animated screens in an area for best performance.

 # DU LUA Scripts
 DU Scripts All In One Awesome Place.
 A hub for code that I have created as well as others.
-I have a few other repo's but everything will be moved here.
-Some of "Locura Mining Co" code will remain private for now.

 # Install
 Click on each LUA script to see the readme for installing and preview.